-The Master of Arts – Science and Religion degree is designed to provide individuals the essential background in theology, history, and philosophy necessary to integrate evangelical Christianity with modern science.
+The Master of Arts – Science and Religion degree is an academic degree designed to provide individuals with the essential background in theology, history, and philosophy necessary to integrate evangelical Christianity with modern science.

 The curriculum is designed for students who already have some background in the sciences; consequently, the course work emphasizes the critical tools from other disciplines that are necessary for providing the proper context and foundation for understanding and working comfortably with issues that relate to both Christianity and the sciences.
 Special seminars focus on current theological issues within specific scientific disciplines so that students will understand the contemporary dynamic and learn to integrate their thinking in a mentored setting.
 The program fosters in students a mature and informed Christian worldview from which to serve the Lord and to relate to secular colleagues in the sciences.